robotpilot/turtlebot3_wiki/docs/source/applications.rst

 TurtleBot Follower Demo
 -----------------------

 ..
-NOTE:: The turtlebot3_follower demo uses scikit-learn in python.
+NOTE:: The robot follower demo was implemented using only HLS-LFCD LDS, a classification algorithm is used based on previous fitting with samples of person and obstacles positions to take actions.
+It follows someone in front of the robot inside the 1 meter range and 140 degrees.

+..
+NOTE::  Turtlebot Follower Demo requires scikit-learn, NumPy and ScyPy packages.
 So follower demo requires to install python.

-[``Remote PC``] Launch scikit-learn with below commands.
+[``Remote PC``] Install scikit-learn, NumPy and ScyPy packages with below commands.

 .. code-block:: bash